Mallikarjunan-29/blue-team-docker/README.md

 Login with: 👤 admin
  🔐 Password in the docker compose file

-Pull Logs from S3 Configure AWS credentials (~/.aws/credentials) Use s3_pull_logs.py to download logs to /data/ingest/aws Use boto_guardduty_pull_logs.py to download logs to /data/ingest/guardduty

-Cron runs every 6 minutes to pull logs as per below setting.
-Please use the setting that fits your style

-*/6 * * * * /usr/bin/python3 /home/blue-team-docker/splunk/scripts/s3_pull_logs.py >> /home/blue-team-docker/cronlogs/s3.log
-*/6 * * * * /usr/bin/python3 /home/blue-team-docker/splunk/scripts/boto_guardduty_pull_logs.py >> /home/blue-team-docker/cronlogs/guardduty.log

-##e path for the script file should be the one where the script is present from the home directory.
-If git clone is run from the home directory then the above path would be enough##

 Alerting Use Case Configured to catch suspicious IAM activity: